Home Compare CPT vs FRA.DE

 Relative Position vs Comparable Companies

-On growth, Camden Property Trust is positioned higher in the group, while Fraport AG is closer to the middle.
+Camden Property Trust sits in the stronger part of the group on stability, while Fraport AG is closer to mid-pack.

 Profitability